tzezar/nextjs-recruitment-task/README.md

 I approached this task as an opportunity to learn something new, so I decided to give ShadCN UI a try.
 Unfortunately, I ran into a few tricky bugs while implementing the features.
 I also considered using Tanstack Table and Tanstack Query, but the scale of the project was too small for that to be necessary.

+I wasn't entirely sure about the task creator's intentions regarding how to render the paginated users' addresses list after selecting a user.
+To solve this, I decided to implement the list in a drawer, as it seemed like a good solution to display the information in a clear and accessible way.

 During the task, I encountered several bugs in ShadCN UI, such as: https://github.com/shadcn-ui/ui/issues/468 https://github.com/radix-ui/primitives/issues/1836#issuecomment-1674338372